gueststar/nthm/CONTRIBUTING.md

   `previous_pipe` field points to the `next_pipe` field in its predecessor.
-* For the first term in a list, the `previous_pipe` field points to whatever field in the tree node points to the first term in the list (which may any of the `reader`, `blockers`, or `finishers` fields).
+* For the first term in a list, the `previous_pipe` field points to whatever field in the pipe tree node points to the first term in the list (which may any of the `reader`, `blockers`, or `finishers` fields).

-Using a pointer to a pointer as a `previous_pipe` field enables correctly updating the `blockers`, `finishers` or `reader` fields in a pipe as a side effect of deleting the first term in a list, given only a pointer to that term without knowing which list contains it or whether it's first.
+Using a pointer to a pointer as a `previous_pipe` field enables correctly updating the `blockers`, `finishers` or `reader` fields as a side effect of deleting the first term in a list, given only a pointer to that term without knowing which list contains it or whether it's first.

-Each term in a pipe list also has a complement, which points to a term in a different pipe list whose complement points back to it.
+Each term in a pipe list other than the one used for the `pool` also has a complement, which points to a term in a different pipe list whose complement points back to it.

-* The complement of a blocker or finisher is the `reader` pipe list of the descendent that is blocking or finished.
+* The complement of a blocker or finisher is the `reader` pipe list of the descendant that is blocking or finished.
-* The complement of a reader is a term in the `blockers` or `finishers` list attached to the pipe whose descendent it is.
+* The complement of a reader is a term in the `blockers` or `finishers` list attached to the pipe whose descendant it is.

 ### Scopes

+Scopes are represented by a stack growing from each pipe tree node.
+The top stack entry stores the list of blockers and finishers associated with the currently innermost enclosed scope, and the rest of the stack respresents the enclosing scopes.

-Since version 0.4.0, each pipe node is also a member of a doubly linked list orthogonal to the above that represents its scope hierarchy.
-Entering a scope pushes a new node in place of the current context with no blockers or finishers, but linked to the node representing its enclosing scope.
-Exiting a scope moves any blockers or finishers associated with the exited scope to the global list of roots, pops the node corresponding to the exited scope, and updates the context in thread-specific storage.
+Entering a scope pushes a new node on to the stack with no blockers or finishers.
+Exiting a scope moves any blockers or finishers associated with the exited scope to the global pool of root pipes and pops the stack.
+The vacated blockers or finishers remain running or waiting until they are read.
+If the application never reads them, then an exit routine installed by `nthm` issues a kill notification to those that are still running when the application exits and waits for them to yield.

 ## Invariants

 All threads managed by `nthm` must share a consistent view of the states of other threads.
-The state of any thread as far as `nthm` is concerned amounts to these three conditions.
+The state of most threads as far as `nthm` is concerned amounts to these three conditions.

 * tethered or untethered
 * running or finished
 * alive or dead

+Threads created by the `nthm_send` function introduced in version 0.5.0 are a separate category discussed below.

-It's an error for a thread to be both tethered and dead, so there are six valid states left.
+It's an error for a thread to be both tethered and dead, so there are six stable states left.
 Some state changes entail sequences of operations that aren't inherently atomic, so there needs to be some locking to ensure mutual exclusion.
 (Unfamiliar territory?
 You'll need to read up on concurrent programming or don't blame me if the rest of this document doesn't register.)

 ### Tethered versus untethered

 Any thread that has a non-null `reader` field in its pipe is tethered, and any other thread is not.
-In other words, the tree node associated with a tethered "source" thread is always a descendent of some other node in the tree (its "drain").
+In other words, the tree node associated with a tethered "source" thread is always a descendant of some other node in the tree (its "drain").
 When a source thread changes from tethered to untethered, its `reader` has to be deleted along with the corresponding `blocker` or `finisher` in the drain (as indicated by the `complement` field in the `reader` pipe list).
 To ensure consistency, both nodes have to be locked while both deletions take place.
+When a pipe changes from tethered to untethered, it is also dropped into the root pool, which is locked separately.

 As a general principle, it must never happen that two threads each holding a lock both request a lock held by the other.
 To avoid this